QuickBooks Blog

 2. Use QuickBooks Free Invoice Generator - With our free invoice generator, you will be able to fully customise your invoice and then download it in PDF format.

-3. Try QuickBooks Invoice Software free 30-day trial - Yes, our invoicing software offers a 30-day free trial, and we are sure that after testing it you will notice the difference between manually invoicing your clients and how QuickBooks can give you back your time by basically automating all of your invoicing tasks.
+3. Try QuickBooks Invoice Software free 30-day trial - Our invoicing software offers a 30-day free trial, and we are certain that after testing it you'll notice the difference between manually invoicing your clients and the time saved when you automate your invoicing tasks with QuickBooks.

 Common types of invoices

-Different types of invoices can be issued to customers depending on the purpose of the invoice.
-Here are a few of the most common types of invoices you may use during the payment process.
+Here are a few of the most common types of invoices you may use during the payment process:

 Proforma invoice

-Proforma invoices are issued to a customer before a product or service is delivered.
-Businesses use proforma invoices to help customers understand the scope and cost of an upcoming project (Because of this, it is usually referred to as a draft invoice).
+Proforma invoices are issued to a customer before a product or service is delivered and are used by businesses to help customers understand the scope and cost of an upcoming project.

-Proforma invoices are sent before a formal invoice is issued to give customers an estimate of how much a product or service will cost once delivered.
-The terms in a proforma invoice may need to be adjusted as a project progresses, but they can be a helpful tool to ensure businesses and customers are on the same page before work begins.
+The terms in a pro forma invoice may need to be adjusted as a project progresses, but they can be a helpful tool to ensure businesses and customers are on the same page before work begins.

 Interim invoice

-Interim invoices are issued when a large project is billed across multiple payments.
-Interim invoices are sent to customers as progress payments against a project come due.
+Interim invoices are issued when a large project is billed across multiple payments, and are sent to customers as progress payments against a project come due.

-Interim invoices can help businesses manage cash flow by allowing them to collect payments throughout the course of the project and can help you cover the costs associated with a project as work is completed, instead of waiting until the project is done.
+Interim invoices help businesses manage cash flow, allowing them to collect payments throughout the course of the project.
+This also allows businesses to cover the costs associated with a project as work is completed, instead of waiting until the project is done.

 Recurring invoice